marcosps/marcosps.github.io/content/blog/kernel-adventures-enabling-vpd-pages-for-usb-storage-devices-in-sysfs.md

 $ cat /sys/block/sda/device/vpd_pg80
 4C530001300722111594

 $ cat /sys/block/sda/device/vpd_pg83
 0,SanDiskCruzer Blade4C530001300722111594
 ```

-That’s all for today.
+That's all for today.
 Stay tuned for more posts about Kernel and whatnot, see ya!